 Simple Winter Wool Forest Wreath is a paid-for collaboration.
 This wreath was inspired by this beautiful winter wonderland wreath I pinned last year but I had already made a simple white winter wreath last year using a feather bower and I wanted to mix it up a little.
-So I had a look through my craft stash and sound 3 balls of finger knitting wool that I thought would be perfect.
+So I had a look through my craft stash and found 3 balls of finger knitting wool that I thought would be perfect.

 I had every intention of turning the wool into chunky pompoms and making a wreath like this winter pompom wreath by Modern Glam but then time got away with me and I knew that I wouldn’t have the time to make all the pompoms, so I decided to wrap the wool instead like my felt flower wreath.

 This post contains affiliate links.
 If you make any purchases after clicking one of these links, I will make a small commission (hopefully enough to keep me in tea all year) – at no extra cost to you!
 This allows me to keep creating and sharing free tutorials and content for you.
 Thank you!

 It really is one of the simplest wreaths I have made.
 I really believe anyone could make it no matter their skill level.

 There is something so magical about the way the little forest of bottle brush trees nestle in the snow of the wreath.
 I love how it looks on our front door and every time someone visits they always comment on the wreath, which makes me smile so much.

 That beautiful wreath has certainly made me realise that we need to repaint our front door.
 Do you think that I could persuade the husbeast to go yellow?
 Or perhaps I could just bypass him altogether, find a suitably seasonal colour and find out how much it would cost to paint the front door myself to surprise him when he gets home from work one night!

 Make a beautiful wreath for your front door